Shark WS632 WandVac Review

 • Pet litter: 100%

-The results on this surface are better than on low-pile and further confirm the high-end agitation of the WandVac “Powerfins” nozzle.
+The results on this surface are better than those on low-pile surfaces and further confirm the high-end agitation capabilities of the WandVac “Powerfins” nozzle.

 Even with tough-to-clean coffee grounds, very minimal traces were left after the experiment.